-Once all the ping requests are sent, the utility provides a detailed summary that shows the success rate, losses and average round-trip time to the destination.
+Once all the ping requests have sent, the utility provides a detailed summary that shows the success rate, losses and average round-trip time to the destination.

 Pinging the Loopback Addresses